A Nesting-Free Normal Form for Nested Conditions in Finite Lattices of Subgraphs: Instantiation of Conditions and Constraints

-Before considering how instantiating a condition affects its semantics, we shortly clarify that an instantiated condition still consists of finitely many graphs; in particular, this ensures that the conjunction~/ disjunction indexed by a set $\Jcal$ of instantiations is well-defined.
-It also clarifies the severity of the growth of the number of graphs occurring in a condition when instantiating it. \begin{proposition}[Order of number of instantiated constraints/conditions] Given a type graph $\TG$ and a finite graph $T$ that is typed over it, let $c$ be some condition over a graph $C_0$ that is typed over $\TG$, and let $\lvert c\rvert$ denote the number of morphisms occurring in $c$.
+Finally, we shortly clarify that an instantiated condition still consists of finitely many graphs; in particular, this ensures that the conjunction/disjunction indexed by a set $\Jcal$ of instantiations is well-defined.
+It also clarifies the severity of the growth of the number of graphs occurring in a condition when instantiating it. \begin{restatable}[Order of number of instantiated constraints/conditions]{proposition}{orderInstantiation} Given a type graph $\TG$ and a finite graph $T$ that is typed over it, let $c$ be some condition over a graph $C_0$ that is typed over $\TG$, and let $\lvert c\rvert$ denote the number of morphisms occurring in $c$.
 Then, for every instantiation $\mu_0$ of $C_0$ in $\Sub{T}$,